astralfrontier/chaosfrontier-org-wiki/compleat-villain/masks-heroes/spitfire.md

 * Vic Venture, delivery boy and kid brother to a war hero
 * Based on The Rocketeer, complete with jet pack and energy-draining ray gun
 * NPCs:
+  * Charles and Clara Venture (father and mother, businessman and housewife)
   * Andrew Davis Venture (big brother, retired Rocket Ranger, inspired by the original Rocketeer Cliff Secord)
   * Dinah Holiday Venture (Andy's wife, jazz singer, inspired by Billie Holiday & Dinah Washington)
   * Doctor Daedalus (friendly scientist, inventor of the Ranger tech)